rsmp-nordic/rsmp_sxl_vms/docs/pages/messages.md

 - SetMinInterval: The minimum time between changes, e.g. off, 1s, 20s or 1m.

 ## Lamp
+- Activate: turn on/off
-- SetColor: set color
+- Color: set color
-- SetBlinking: set blinking pattern
+- Blinking: set blinking pattern

-## Icon Display
+## Icon
-- SelectIcon: choose which icon to show, using key (eg. 'warning')
+- Select: choose which icon to show, using key (eg. 'warning')
-- GetIcons: get a list of icons that can be shown, by keys (eg. 'warning', 'ok', 'stop')
+- List: get a list of icons that can be shown, by keys (eg. 'warning', 'ok', 'stop')
+- Upload/Rename/Delete: manage icons on device

-## Text Display
+## Text
-- SetText: set text
+- Text: set text
-- SetMarkdown: set markdown, use tags for bold, italics, etc.
-- SetMode: if there is more text than can be shown, should we truncate, scroll or paginate, etc?
-- SetTextRule: define a rule for what text can be shown, as either regex or string list.

-## Pixel display
+## Image
-- SetBitmap: upload lossless image as PNG, BMP or GIF
-- SetHTML: show HTML (raw HTML with inline CSS)
-- SetURL: show a web page, referenced by a URL. net
-- work from vsm to url is required
-- GetPixelErrors: Get total, percentage and list of failed pixels
-- GetBitmap: download previsouly uploaded bitmap
-- GetSnapshot: download currently displayed content as PNG
-- GetStreamingLink: get link to rtsp stream that showns the live content of display.
+- Select
+- Upload/Rename/Delete

 ## HTML
-- SetHTML: set HHTML eiter directly or from an URL
+- HTML: set HTML either as code or from link
+- Snapshot: download currently displayed content as PNG
 - Reload: reload the HTML display
-- GetConsole: get the web console of the HTML renderer
+- Console: get the web console of the HTML engine, e.g. to check errors
+- Zoom: control zoom level of HTML renderer

+## Pixel Display
+- Dimensions: get physical size and pixels
+- PixelErrors: Get total, percentage and list of failed pixels